Coomera railway station

 Coomera railway station is located on the Gold Coast line in Queensland, Australia.
 It serves the Gold Coast suburb of Coomera.

 History

 Coomera station opened on 25 February 1996 when the Gold Coast line opened from Beenleigh to Helensvale.
 A track duplication to the south of the station, linking with Helensvale, was completed in October 2017.
 The new track provides additional capacity in time for the 2018 Commonwealth Games.
 The duplication required the construction of 8 new rail bridges, including one with a span of 860 metres across the Coomera River, Hope Island Road and Saltwater Creek.

 Services

 Coomera is served by Gold Coast line services from Varsity Lakes to Bowen Hills, Doomben and Brisbane Airport Domestic.

 Services by platform

 Transport links

-Surfside Buslines operate seven routes from Coomera station:
+Kinetic Gold Coast operate seven bus routes from Coomera station: